Visiting the Korean DMZ: What It’s Really Like at the Border of North and South Korea

-I have to admit that history was not one of my strong subjects.
-Most of my paltry knowledge of world history and politics comes from Hollywood movies, which means it’s very limited at best, and potentially skewed.
+I have to admit, history was never really one of my strong subjects.
+Most of my paltry knowledge of world history and politics comes from Hollywood movies, which means it’s very limited at best and potentially skewed.

-All I knew about North Korea was the fact that it’s one of the most closed countries on Earth.
-But it has been gaining more attention from the outside world, especially since the video of the meeting between North and South Korean leaders went viral.
+All I knew about North Korea was that it’s one of the most closed countries on Earth.
+But it started gaining more attention from the outside world, especially since videos of meetings between North and South Korean leaders went viral.

 What is the DMZ?